sangupta/bloomfilter/README.md

 ===========

 `bloomfilter` is a pure Java Bloom Filter implementation that provides simple persistable bloom filters.
-The whole filter is abstracted into various layers so that the same can be changed by pure plug-and-play implementations such as decomposing an object to a byte-stream, or the hash function to be used, or the serialization strategy to be used.
+The entire bloom filter is abstracted into various layers so that the same can be changed by pure plug-and-play implementations such as decomposing an object to a byte-stream, or the hash function to be used, or the serialization strategy to be used.